rafgraph/rollpkg/README.md

 ### ESLint config

 If you want to use [ESLint](https://eslint.org/) (recommended) you can extend the [config provided by Rollpkg](https://github.com/rafgraph/rollpkg/blob/main/configs/eslint.js).
 It includes support for TypeScript, JavaScript, React, Prettier, and Jest.
 The provided ESLint config mostly just extends the recommended defaults for each plugin.
-There is no need to install ESLint or specific plugins as they are included with Rollpkg.
+There is no need to install ESLint or specific plugins as they are included with Rollpkg (alternatively if you need to use a specific version of ESLint or plugin, you can install it and that version will be used).
 In `package.json` add:

 > Note that the path includes `./node_modules/...`, this is because in order for ESLint to resolve `extends` it requires either a path to the config, or for the config to be published in its [own package named `eslint-config-...`](https://eslint.org/docs/developer-guide/shareable-configs), which may happen at some point, but for now it will remain a part of Rollpkg for easy development.